We're your one stop scale model

 Engineers from the southern US spread 5' gauge (the main gauge of the south before the US

-War).
+Civil War).
 British engineers spread standard gauge or 3' 6".
 Continental engineers spread meter

-every state picking a different gauge.
+with nearly every state picking a different gauge.

 Few model railroaders model broad gauge (mostly British modelers of the Great Western